ISEC-AHU/EXPRESS2.0/README.md

 # EXPRESS 2.0
-* An Intelligent Service Management Framework for AIoT in the Edge
+* An Intelligent Service Management Framework for AIoT Systems in the Edge
 * we propose EXPRESS 2.0 which is an intelligent service management framework for AIoT in the edge.
 Specifically, on top of the existing EXPRESS platform (https://github.com/ISEC-AHU/UAV-EXPRESS), EXPRESS 2.0 includes the service collaboration management module, AI application management module, and data security and privacy management module.
 * The demo video can be found at https://youtu.be/d43s0pknV8E.
 # Developer